Mediemanden/Unity3D-ROS-RL/README.md

 --Ready To Run Unity Program--
 ```

+When an episode of RL has been done, the fitted RL model is saved in the ~/catkin_ws/src/file_server/scripts/Models folder as a h5 file.

+Some stats about the RL is also saved and stored in a csv file in the ~/catkin_ws/src/file_server/scripts/TestStats folder.

 ## Run model prediction script
 To test a model trained by reinforement learning, a Model Prediction script has been made.
 This model does not learn from its experiences, but only handles input and provides an outgoing action.